Thorev/BackupScript/README.md

 ### Purpose:

 The CopyFolders.ps1 script copies files from specified source folders to destination folders, with optional archiving.
-It is controlled via a .ini file.
+It is controlled via .ini file.

 ### How to Use: